 Now that all the paperwork is complete, it is time for inspection routine.
 Just like most Mexican airports, it is a red light / green light system, with most vehicles passing without inspection.
 Wait for the Customs Officer to waive you through even if the light is green.

 Just past Customs is a Military Checkpoint.
 Again, most cars are passed through but you are much more likely to be stopped here for an actual search and inspection.
 They are primarily looking for weapons.

-The very convenient fumigation payment and application system at the new border has been "temporarily" suspended.
+The very convenient fumigation payment and application system at the new border has been suspended.
 It is back to stopping at the old fumigation station after you pass through the border control area.
-This is probably due to complaints from the staff at the border station, or from maybe the military personnel who man the nearby bunkers.
-It may or may not be re-opened.
+This is due to complaints from the from the military personnel who must man the nearby bunkers.
+It will not be re-opened.

 Now the bureaucrats are happy and you can enjoy your drive through Mexico.

 Now you have a choice.
 You can drive through the old border with all the speed bumps, stop signs, and traffic, or you can use the new, stay in your car border station at the new border crossing.